 At Bennelong celebrated chef Peter Gilmore focuses on produce, essential flavours and more direct cooking techniques than at the famous Quay.
-For example: roasted John Dory, served on the bone with orach (saltbush), turnips, kalian and umami butter.
+For example: roasted John Dory, served on the bone with orach (saltbush), turnips, kalian blossoms and dashi emulsion.

-Vegetables are an important part of the offering, from broad beans from South America, teamed with Flinders Island lamb, to the standout dish of roasted carrot, almonds, sherry caramel, feta, and amaranth.
+This dedicated simplicity flows throughout the menu, which features a selection of raw, cured and fermented ingredients.
+Vegetables are also an important part of the offering, seen in a past highlight of broad beans from South America teamed with Flinders Island lamb, to another of roasted carrot, almonds, sherry caramel, feta, and amaranth.

 The tri-level design uses honey-coloured brass and marblo – a soft, off-white resin that complements the materials already used in the Opera House.
 The space is the only place in the Opera House from which you can see the inside of the shells completely.
-And one of the restaurant’s most striking features is its commanding view of the Sydney CBD.
+But in a restaurant replete with striking features, its most arresting will always be its unmatched view of the Sydney CBD.